 [[

-,
+addiotionalPCI-r17 AdditionalPCIIndex OPTIONAL,

+ulReferenceSignal-r17 SRS-ResourceId OPTIONAL

 ]]

 }

 Based on the above extension of QCL-Info, the TCI-State IE with updated QCL-Info can be used for Joint/DL TCI state.
 The differentiation between joint and DL TCI state should be outside of the definition of TCI state.
 The optional IE additioPCI-r17 can be applied for mTRP feature also because SSB from TRP with different PCI can be source reference of TCI state.